iRB-Lab/py-ga-VRPTW/README.md

 ```python
 ind2route(individual, instance)
 ```
-Decodes `individual` to `route` representation.
+decodes `individual` to `route` representation.
 To show the difference between an `individual` and a `route`, an example is given below.

 ```python
 # individual